GerritCodeReview/plugins_github/README.md

 ### singleusergroup plugin

-You need to clone, build and install the singleusergroup plugin for Gerrit (see https://gerrit-review.googlesource.com/#/admin/projects/plugins/singleusergroup).
+You need to install the singleusergroup plugin for Gerrit (see https://gerrit-review.googlesource.com/#/admin/projects/plugins/singleusergroup).

 This plugin is needed to allow Gerrit to use individual users as Groups for being used in Gerrit ACLs.
-As of Gerrit 2.10 singleuserplugin is a core plugin and included in Gerrit tree (if it was cloned recursively).
+As of Gerrit 3.3 singleuserplugin is a core plugin and included in Gerrit tree (if it was cloned recursively).

 Example:
   cd gerrit
-  buck build plugins/singleusergroup
+  bazelisk build plugins/singleusergroup
-  cp buck-out/gen/plugins/singleusergroup/singleusergroup.jar $GERRIT_SITE/plugins/.
+  cp bazel-bin/plugins/singleusergroup/singleusergroup.jar $GERRIT_SITE/plugins/.

 ### Building GitHub integration for Gerrit